 Category Modules Description System Services System Basic low-level "system" services.
 For example, character output, printf-like output, and exit handling.
 Startup Allows functions defined by different modules to be run before main().
 Memory Management Memory Creates/frees memory heaps statically or dynamically.
-Real-Time Diagnostics Log Allows events to be logged by RTSC modules and the appli- cation, and then passes those events to a Log handler.
+Diagnostics Log Allows events to be logged and then passes those events to a Log handler.
 Assert Provides for configurable assertion diagnostics.
 Error Allows raising, checking, and handling errors defined by any modules.
 Timestamp Provides time-stamping APIs that forward calls to a platform- specific time stamper (or one provided by CCS).
 Diags Allows diagnostics to be enabled/disabled at either configu- ration- or run-time on a per-module basis.
 Concurrency Support Gate Protects against concurrent access to critical data structures.